|

 The Celtic Cook Off is a fun and informative Cooking Show that showcases the best of West Cork produce cooked simply with each Chef’s own interpretation and ideas.
-The first Celtic Cook Off took place only last year in 2011 and was held as part of the A Taste of West Cork Festival.
+The first Celtic Cook Off took place in 2011 and was held as part of the A Taste of West Cork Festival.

 How the Celtic Cook Off works is that there is one Chef representing each of the Celtic Territories: Scotland, Wales, Ireland, Isle of Man, Cornwall and Brittany all of whom come together for one night and compete against each other in a, ‘Ready Steady Cook’ style cook off!
 The chef's will cook in two groups (3 chef's in each group) and will have 30 minutes to create their masterpieces using West Cork Produce that they will choose from a list of approved West Cork Producers, within an agreed Budget.
 The chef's may also choose to use a ‘Wild Card’ ingredient from their own region and each competiting chef's is assisted by young aspiring Chefs from the West Cork region, whom have some experience.